vercel/examples/solutions/alt-tag-generator/README.md

 ## How it works

 It uses an ML modal from Salesforce called [BLIP](https://github.com/salesforce/BLIP) on [Replicate](https://replicate.com/) to generate relevant alt text for images.
-You can feed the Next.js API route an image as a query param and it will return a one sentence description of that image.
+You can feed the Vercel Edge Function route an image as a query param and it will return a one sentence description of that image.

 ## Clone and Deploy